MideO/scalatra-api-with-cucumber/BDD.md

    * Not slow

 #### Behaviour Driven Development (BDD)
 An attempt to unify satisfying function/non-functional requirements and application development and testing.
-A practices derived from Test Driven Development (TDD) and Acceptance Test Driven Development (ATDD).
+It is a practice derived from Test Driven Development (TDD) and Acceptance Test Driven Development (ATDD).
-A process for describing an application/program specification by examples, usually characterised by four main keywords
+It is a process for describing an application/program specification by examples, usually characterised by four main keywords

 ```
 * Given - Description of a state
 * When - Description of an action